 Planet Natural prides itself on being a small, specialty business.
 We don’t just stock gardening supplies.
 We stock natural, organic gardening supplies.
 We don’t stock just any household cleaner.
-We stock natural household products that are safe to use around your family.
+We stock eco-friendly household products that are safe to use around your family.
 We don’t add just any new product that comes along.
 We examine it, see what others say about it, and try it ourselves.
 We don’t just carry a wide selection of products.
 We carry a select variety of products, products we’ve selected for their effectiveness and reliability ourselves.

 Shopping big, national merchandisers has its advantages.
 Chain store patrons typically cite prices and product variety when they opt for big-box stores, according to a recent article on the subject from U.S. News & World Report.
 But the article also cites a host of reasons that shopping at independent, specialty retailers benefit economies, especially local economies, in ways that Big Box shopping doesn’t.
 The experience of one consumer quoted in the story is telling